-Ryan Close: Ryan was born in Bitburg, Germany, before finding his way to the western hemisphere.
+Ryan Close: Ryan's life began in Germany, before finding his way stateside.
 All recent schooling has been in New York City, where he majored in philosophy at NYU before completing his MD / MPH at Columbia.
-He has completed infectious disease research both domestically and in Vietnam, Ethiopia, and Swaziland.
+He has a passion for infectious disease research and travel, having combined the two in Vietnam, Ethiopia, and Swaziland.
 In 2011, Ryan co-hosted the Northeast Regional Med-Peds Conference in New York City.
-He rowed crew in college and has completed three half-marathons.
+He frequents the Schukylkill River running trail and his favorite race is the half-marathon.
+But more important than any of the above, is Ryan's deep love for his friends, family...and dogs.

 Andrea Maxwell: Andrea was born in Neenah, Wisconsin.
 She attended Harvard College where she majored in biomedical engineering, then enrolled at the University of Michigan Medical School, where she took a year off to return to Harvard for MPH training.
 Andrea has researched transitions of care for complex adolescents, and written on post-traumatic stress disorder.
 She enjoys outdoor activities and travelling, and attends opera and theater performances.